codsen/codsen/packages/json-comb-core/README.md

 ## Difference between Normalising JSON and JSON Schemas

 In simple terms, a _JSON Schema_ is a description of all keys and their value types.
-We're concerned, does all the values have the same types as values in schema.
-We're not particularly concerned about the **existence** of the keys, we're more concerned is all we've got match the schema.
+We're concerned, do all the values have the same types as values in a schema.
+We're not particularly concerned about the **existence** of the keys; we're more concerned does what we've got match the schema.

 When you choose to separate email content from templates, content is put into JSON files.
 When you add a new field in one file, you want that field added on all other files.
-Same way, if a field has placeholder (normally a Boolean value `false`) on every file, you want to be informed about that.
+Same way, if a field has a placeholder (normally a Boolean value `false`) on every file, you want to be informed about that.
 Maybe that key/value pair is unused across all JSON files.
 You are not concerned very much what _type_ the particular value is in your JSON - normally they're `string`, `number` or `Boolean` anyway - you're more concerned about the **consistence** of the set of your JSON files.

-So, normalisation is a process of making bunch of JSON files to have the same keys.
+So, normalisation is a process of making a bunch of JSON files to have the same keys.
 JSON Schema is a description of all keys and their value types within a JSON.

-When performing a normalisation, all JSON files are read and internally a schema is created, so algorithm knows what keys are missing on a particular file of a set of JSON's.
-However, that schema is concerned only about keys - its values are set to placeholder.
+When performing a normalisation, all JSON files are read, and internally a schema is created, so algorithm knows what keys are missing on a particular file of a set of JSON's.
+However, that schema is concerned only about keys - its values are set to a placeholder.

 **[⬆ &nbsp;back to top](#)**